In this article we’ll cover how to find the best coffees for using in an Aeropress how to brew coffee with it for perfect taste.

 Which Grind Size is Best For Aeropress?

-If you have a grinder, we’d always recommend buying coffee beans and grinding your own.
-Simply put, this is the freshest and tastiest way of consuming your coffee.
 If you don’t have a grinder and purchase ground coffee, be sure to do so in small batches to keep it as fresh as possible.
 Storing your coffee in an ambient location away from direct sunlight is also an important factor in its freshness.

 We would recommend a medium to fine grind size for the Aeropress, visually it should look like table salt.
 This will ensure an even and full-bodied extraction.
 If your grind is too coarse this can lead to over extraction and bitterness.

-Aeropress Brew Methods: Classic And Inverted.
+How To Brew With The Aeropress: Classic And Inverted.

 We’ll show you the standard way to brew and then for once you’ve mastered the basics, the Inverted method.
 There are also other variations such as staggered pours and cold- bloom.
 But we won’t go there just yet.
 In a recent poll by Perfect Daily Grind, the Inverted method proved to be the most popular at 78.18%.